allawY1/weather_data/README.md

 # weather_data

-Data taiks about "Weather Condations" in months in 2012 About Project
+Data about "Weather Condations" in months in 2012 About Project

 I am used python to import data from csv file